All Episodes

 All right.

-I want to go ahead and because people say, Oh, these are people that died, etc.
+I want to go ahead and, because people say, oh, these are people that died, etc.

-I want to face the name so you guys see that um there are victims here, legit real people.
+I want to face the name so you guys see that there are victims here, legit real people.

 I mean, he would come to mass.